RedHatNordicsSA/linux4win/content/lab3.md

 Selecting ```y``` installs not only the binaries for the Apache web server and it's dependencies it needs to work, but also a services definition for it.
 This allows us to manage the state of Apache using the ```Services``` interface in the ```Web console```.

-:boom: Click on services and filter for "httpd", just as you did previously.
-You should see an entry called httpd.service.
+:boom: Click on services and filter for ```httpd```, just as you did previously with ssh.
+You should see an entry called ```httpd.service```.
 Click on that entry, which will take you to the below shown page.

 ![service httpd enable](images/interface_httpddead.png)

 :boom: Select **Start** the service and set it to **Enabled** as well - this defines that it should start up at boot time.
+Verify that Apache started up properly by reviewing log output on the bottom of the page.

 Now you know how to install Apache Web server on Linux and set it to always run, even after reboot.